humaidq/huma.id/content/_index.md

   - "/contact"
 ---

 Welcome to my personal website.
-You can find my open-source projects, blog, gallery, and other works on this website.
+You can find my open-source projects, blog, and other works on this website.

 I like writing minimalist software which solves problems.
 Most of my projects are written in [Go](https://golang.org), and I am always trying to learn new